 If you wish to remove hair in the genital area, waxing and shaving products may irritate the skin further.
-Using your emollient wash product may be a more gentle option.
+Using your emollient wash product may be a more gentle option on the skin (and while you're there, it's a good idea to check your testicles for lumps once a month after a warm bath or shower).